Applelo/compotes/docs/guide/drilldown.md

 # Drilldown

-This component allows you to build a compact menu.
-This can be useful to make a mobile one.
+This component allows you to build a compact menu, which is useful for mobile interfaces.

 > This component is inspired by the [Foundation](https://get.foundation/sites/docs/drilldown-menu.html) component.